GuccioGucci/contented/README.md

 #### `object`

-A run-time representaton of an object.
+A run-time representation of an object.

 ```typescript
 import { number, object, coerceTo } from '@gucciogucci/contented';